petrizhang/crisp/README.md

 ```

 Similarly to **s-expressions**, this kind of expressions are called **m-expressions**,
-which could form the program AST.
+which could also form the program AST.

 Then we could use C++ template meta-programming techniques to write a interpreter that
 interprets these kinds of AST at compile time.